 - Brief summary of how the grant will be used including:

 - Theory of change or description of intervention

 - List of collaborations, if any

 - Primary contact for the organization

-Attachments to the Letter of Interest:
+Attach the following to the Letter of Interest:

 - Proof of registration

-It should adequately address all 8 items above plus the following:
+Step 3 Organizations will receive notice requesting for a full proposal: It should adequately address all the items listed in Step 2 plus the following:

-- a detailed plan for implementation including budget and timeline
+- A detailed plan for implementation including budget and timeline

 Haiti Cell 509.3777.4318